webtions/wp-for-my-clients/readme.txt

 * Adds ability to upload a custom logo for the login screen
 * Adds ability to upload and set custom Favicon for your WordPress site and the WordPress admin.
 * Adds ability to upload Apple Touch Icon & choose its style.
+* Adds a Facebook Widget
+* Adds a Flickr Widget
+* Adds a Video Embed Widget
+* Adds a Contact Address Widget
+* Adds Metabox library
+* Adds Gallery Metabox support

 If you want to change your login logo, add custom favicon and hide non-essential WordPress components, then this is the best plugin for it.
 Don't forget to give a review if you find this plugin useful.

 Please report any bugs you find via http://www.dreamsonline.net/wordpress-plugins/wordpress-for-my-clients/

+This is an experimental plugin created with a aim to keep themes light by adding common functionalities required by client projects into this plugin.
+This way updating websites is easier.